samziz/blog/_posts/2021-02-08-what-difference-does-it-make.md

 Let's call this the homomorphic approach, because the mapping it establishes is like a topological homomorphism (in algebraic topology).
 In other words, the diff, if treated as a function, is an bijective function mapping one vector to another by pairing each element of one vector with an element of the other.

 The downsides of this are quite easy to see.
 If we add one byte at the beginning, every subsequent byte will show as changed.
-The problem with the homomorphic algorithm is that it cannot cope with components being added to or removed from the vector, since it treats _position in the vector_ as the only ground of identity between a value in Copy A and a value in Copy B.
+The problem with the homomorphic algorithm is that it cannot cope with elements being added to or removed from the vector, since it treats _position in the vector_ as the only ground of identity between a value in Copy A and a value in Copy B.

 ### The structural algorithm